 The Tee Section

 It is relatively easy to predict that the presence of a tee would create a difficult segment for both the cleansing medium as well as the epoxy coat.
-In essence, each fluid must disorganize, split, change direction and reorganize – losing much of their momentum at single point.
+In essence, each fluid must disorganize, split, change direction, and reorganize – losing much of their momentum at a single point.
 Special considerations must be made for this type of transition.
 The resulting poor preparation of the surface resulted in rapid epoxy failure.
 Each Tee section represented different failures.
 The first transition goes to 3/4 galvanized pipe and the second connects to 1/2 inch line.
 The brass fitting was applied after the epoxy and demonstrates no coating.
 There is however a ring of water intrusion at the transition.
 This would be typical of such a transition occurring is, say, a valve replacement or fixture update.

 The Large Section; 2 – inch elbow

 The large pipe offers us a view into the behavior of the sandblasting media and epoxy adhesion and texture upon curing.
 Instead we find extensive rust nodulation covered somewhat by epoxy as well as a widespread failure of the epoxy adhesion.
 There is a possibility that zinc may remain on the pipe – the galvanization cathode is know to be highly detrimental to proper epoxy adhesion.
 Any new replacement pipe must be stripped of it’s zinc plating prior to epoxy coating.

 This coupled gate valve was rendered inoperable for reasons associated with the lining process.
 The valve service would likely have been moved elsewhere in the system.
 In any case, the valve section offers a clear view of epoxy liner surface texture and adhesion properties upon brass fittings.

 When an epoxy failure does happen, it is likely to occur at the location where the pipe is already at its weakest; pitted areas and threads.